trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 To protect LastPass account with Google Authenticator 2FA follow the steps below.

-{% include callout.html content="**Step 1.** Go into Account settings-> Multi-factor Options and select the edit button in the Google Authenticator column." type="primary" %}
+{% include callout.html content="**Step 1.** Go into Account settings-> Multi-factor Options and select the edit button in the Google Authenticator column." type="default" %}

 {% include image.html file="image71.png" max-width="495" %}

-{% include callout.html content="**Step 2.** Change to enabled and select View button next to Private Key" type="primary" %}
+{% include callout.html content="**Step 2.** Change to enabled and select View button next to Private Key" type="default" %}

 {% include image.html file="image7.png" max-width="351" %}

-{% include callout.html content="**Step 3.** You will be prompted to enter your master password and then the key is displayed." type="primary" %}
+{% include callout.html content="**Step 3.** You will be prompted to enter your master password and then the key is displayed." type="default" %}

 {% include image.html file="image11.png" max-width="369" %}

-{% include callout.html content="**Step 4.** Copy and paste the key into the Google Auth OTP field of the OnlyKey app for the slot that you want to set up." type="primary" %}
+{% include callout.html content="**Step 4.** Copy and paste the key into the Google Auth OTP field of the OnlyKey app for the slot that you want to set up." type="default" %}

 {% include image.html file="image53.png" max-width="415" %}

-{% include callout.html content="**Step 5.** Make sure to check the radio button next to Google Auth OTP and select Submit." type="primary" %}
+{% include callout.html content="**Step 5.** Make sure to check the radio button next to Google Auth OTP and select Submit." type="default" %}

 {% include callout.html content="**Step 6.** Go back to the LastPass app and select Update.
 You will be prompted for your password again and then your current verification code.
-Click inside the verification code box and press the button assigned to the slot you set up on your OnlyKey to type out the verification code." type="primary" %}
+Click inside the verification code box and press the button assigned to the slot you set up on your OnlyKey to type out the verification code." type="default" %}

 {% include image.html file="image74.png" max-width="430" %}